Please refer to the University’s Glossary of Terms for policies and procedures.

 8.3 Within 10 business days of a student meeting with the Pro Vice-Chancellor (Students), or a hearing of the Student General Misconduct Hearing Panel, the Pro Vice-Chancellor (Students) will make a determination on a course of action, and sends a notice to the student by both email and registered post.
 The notice of determination will include details of the findings, the reasons for the determination and the decided course of action as per Schedule A of the Student Conduct – Governing Policy.

-8.4 Where the Panel recommends expulsion of the student, or to rescind an award, the Pro Vice-Chancellor (Students) will make a recommendation to the Senior Deputy Vice-Chancellor.
-The Senior Deputy Vice-Chancellor, will decide the matter on delegation from the Council based on the advice of the Pro Vice-Chancellor (Students) and the Student General Misconduct Hearing Panel findings.
+8.4 Where the Panel recommends expulsion of the student, or to rescind an award, the Pro Vice-Chancellor (Students) will make a recommendation to the Deputy Vice-Chancellor (Academic).
+The Deputy Vice-Chancellor (Academic), will decide the matter on delegation from the Council based on the advice of the Pro Vice-Chancellor (Students) and the Student General Misconduct Hearing Panel findings.

 8.5 The letter advising of the determination must include information for the student on the relevant appeals processes.

-9.1 Where a student is dissatisfied with a general misconduct finding, the decision imposed, and/or the process which was followed, the student may lodge an appeal with the Office of the Senior Deputy Vice-Chancellor, within 20 business days of the date of the notice of the misconduct finding.
+9.1 Where a student is dissatisfied with a general misconduct finding, the decision imposed, and/or the process which was followed, the student may lodge an appeal with the Office of the Deputy Vice-Chancellor (Academic), within 20 business days of the date of the notice of the misconduct finding.